Arudjreis/awesome-security-GRC/README.md

 # Thought Leaders

 * :dvd: Everything written by [**Ryan McGeehan**](https://scrty.io/).
   * His website references over a dozen articles on Risk Management.
-Some of them are [*waaaay*](https://magoo.medium.com/hypothesis-risk-and-science-439fc8b05ffb)
+Some of them are [*waaaay*](https://magoo.medium.com/hypothesis-risk-and-science-439fc8b05ffb) over my head
   * His various experience at Coinbase and Facebook and as a Start-up security advisor makes his input super relevant if you're working at SaaS company as an example

+* :bank: Everything written by [**Phil Venables](https://www.philvenables.com/home).
+  * Phil has over 20 years of experience in security leadership at Goldman Sachs and now the CISO of Google Cloud
   *

 # Repositories